awslabs/aws-cloudformation-iam-policy-validator/README.md

 }
 ```

 Extracting the queue policy from this template as is would not give you a valid IAM policy.
 The line `Fn:GetAtt: ["MyQueue", "Arn"]` is not valid IAM policy syntax - this is syntax specific to CloudFormation.
-The AWS CloudFormation IAM Policy Validator (cfn-policy-validator) evaluates these intrinsic functions, like Fn:GetAtt, substituting similar or identical values to what you will get when you deploy the template.
+The IAM Policy Validator for AWS CloudFormation (cfn-policy-validator) evaluates these intrinsic functions, like Fn:GetAtt, substituting similar or identical values to what you will get when you deploy the template.
 This allows it to extract the IAM policies from the template and send them to IAM Access Analyzer, which validates the policies against checks for best practices and external access.

 The cfn-policy-validator returns a non-zero exit code when findings in IAM policies are detected and is designed to be run in a CI/CD pipeline to prevent the deployment of unwanted IAM policies to your AWS environment.